bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 Again, we are matching the official statistics.
 And this time we are doing so with much less code and without the need to pull in roster information to merge with.

 But there is a reason you should not work with the data while grouping by `player_name`.
 An excellent example of this is Josh Allen.
-Let's attempt to a "no roster, no merge" calcuation of this 2021 total passing yards and attempts and see what happens:
+Let's attempt to do a "no roster, no merge" calcuation of this 2021 total passing yards and attempts and see what happens:

 ```r